Classic vs Conversational Forms – Uplup Form Guide

 When to Use Classic Mode

-Classic mode is ideal for:
+Classic mode is a good fit for:

 Short, Simple Forms